-One rather well-known secret of search engine optimization is that, often, people can’t even bring themselves to Google what they really need.
+One rather the well-known secret of search engine optimization is that, often, people can’t even bring themselves to Google what they really need.
 So often, when people are searching, “Marriage Counselling Calgary,” or, “Couples Counselling Calgary,” what they are actually searching for is, “Sex Therapy Calgary.”
-Our society’s shame around sexuality and sex therapy is just…
+Our society’s shame around sexuality and sex therapy is…

 Surviving infidelity: Is there healing after an affair?

 After nineteen years as a Calgary couples counsellor, I now get the desperate emails and the frantic phone calls practically all the time:

 My husband had an affair…

 Those five simple words don’t even begin to cover the ocean of tears present in the experience.
 For the one who has just been cheated on, it’s always like a powerful punch to the guts.
 The deception, the betrayal and the mistrust all leave the person trapped in a world of shock, disbelief and incredible hurt.